1 (205) 386-6182 info@fertilizerforless.com

 5. Not providing the right temperature: Venus Fly Traps need temperatures between 70-85 degrees Fahrenheit in order to thrive.
 Make sure to keep your plant in an area that is not too hot or too cold.

-By avoiding these common mistakes, you can ensure that your Venus Fly Trap stays healthy and happy!
+Now you’re a pro and you can ensure that your Venus Fly Trap stays healthy and happy!
 Love carnivorous plants?
 Check out our guide on the amazing pitcher plant!